 Thompson Creek is wide but shallow.
 It flows slowly, and their ashes sank to the bottom of the still water near the bank.
 Tiny pieces began to break away, and I watched Wendy and Angel drift towards the center of the creek, where water flowed more quickly.
 We watched their ashes float down Thompson Creek towards the Mississippi River, where they would mix with the waters of America’s largest river and drift to the Gulf of Mexico and spread across all waters on Earth.
 Wendy and Angel would travel the world together.

 I fell to my knees and punched the muddy ground and bawled until my asthmatic wheezing forced me to stop and gasp for air.
 The group reached for me, but I held up my hand to keep them away.
 When I could finally stand up I felt that I should say something.
-I didn’t know what I could say that mattered, but I started saying something, although through my tears and wheezing they may have only heard a few phrases, like “honor your mother and father,” “why, Wendy?”, and, from some source I did not understand, I looked to the sky and answered myself, “just be happy…”, But most of what I said was inaudible or wouldn’t have made sense to anyone but Wendy and me.
-She was a private person, and so was I.
+I didn’t know what I could say that mattered, but I started saying something, although through my tears and wheezing they may have only heard a few phrases, like “honor your mother and father,” “why, Wendy?”, and, from some source I did not understand, I looked to the sky and answered myself, “just be happy…”, But most of what I said was inaudible behind my tears and asthmatic wheezing, and even if heard wouldn’t have made sense to anyone on Earth but Wendy and me.

 When I finally stood up, everyone else took turns saying their peace, then they walked with me back to her house, where we ate leftovers Wendy had frozen in neatly labeled and containers only a week before.
 It was classic Cajun cuisine and her favorite shrimp and corn soup that she had always brought to neighbors who were sick or grieving.
 The flavors and good memories worked their way into our hearts, and we laughed and talked about good food and the beauty of Saint Francisville and all of the things we loved about Louisiana and Wendy.